 The application determines safety requirements – not the cobot itself

 If the cobot is going to interact with staff without safety guarding, it limits the maximum load and speed that the cobot can handle.
 A cobot making contact with a human when moving heavy equipment in high speed, may risk to hurt the person.
 Therefore, it is the application the cobot is working with that determines the safety requirements, not the cobot itself.
 Even a fairly safe cobot will need caging if it is working with dangerous loads like sharp knives.
 Even if it needs caging, thanks to modern sensors, the cage can be small.
 In that way, valuable floor space can be released which allows the employees to work more closely to them.

 The cobot is easy to install which generates low costs without compromising on operator safety

 The cobot is relatively lightweight and can be moved from task to task if necessary.
 Another advantage is that programming is very simple and do not require any special skills from the programmer.
 Anyone who can use a smartphone or a tablet can also program a cobot.
-Another aspect that speaks in the cobot’s favour is that it is relatively cheap compared to other robotic solutions.
+Another aspect that speaks in the cobot’s favor is that it is relatively cheap compared to other robotic solutions.
 They are easy to use and operate, which keep the price down, compared to other alternatives.
 The cobot doesn’t necessarily need safety guards to keep it separated from humans on the production floor, as commonly seen with robots used in automotive production.
 By avoiding all safety enclosures, it contributes to lower footprint while not compromising on operator safety.